Harry Panayiotou: Return to Aldershot

-On 5 January 2022, Panayiotou returned to Aldershot Town on a free transfer, signing an eighteen month deal.
+On 5 January 2022, Panayiotou returned to Aldershot Town on a free transfer, signing an 18-month deal.
 He said it was a "no-brainer" to return to the Recreation Ground and said manager Mark Molesley had "amazing" tactical awareness and knowledge.
-He scored one goal in fifteen appearances in the second half of the 2021–22 season.
+He scored one goal in 15 appearances in the second half of the 2021–22 season.
 On 17 February 2023, Panayiotou joined league rivals Maidenhead United on a one-month loan.
+This deal was then extended until the end of the season.
+He featured 17 times for Aldershot and six times for Maidenhead during the 2022–23 season, with both clubs successfully avoiding relegation.
+He was released by Aldershot at the end of the season.

+Later career

+After a spell playing in Gibraltar for Bruno's Magpies, Panayiotou joined Maltese Premier League side Sirens in January 2024, making his debut in a defeat to Valletta.
+He scored one goal from 13 games in the 2023–24 season.

+Panayiotou signed a short-term deal with NIFL Premiership side Larne on 13 January 2025.
+He said he was "here to win trophies".
+He played two games in the remainder of the 2024–25 season.

+On 20 August 2025, Panayiotou signed for National League club Morecambe.

 International career

 On 8 October 2014, Panayiotou scored on his debut for Saint Kitts and Nevis in their Caribbean Cup qualifying defeat to Barbados at Stade Sylvio Cator in Port-au-Prince, Haiti.

 On 26 March 2015, he scored a hat-trick beginning with a penalty in the second leg of a World Cup first qualifying round tie against the Turks and Caicos Islands at the TCIFA National Academy in Providenciales; Saint Kitts and Nevis won the match 6–2 for a 12–4 aggregate victory.
-On 26 March 2016, he scored in a 2–0 win over Aruba which secured passage into the Second Round of qualification for the 2017 Caribbean Cup.
+On 26 March 2016, he scored in a 2–0 win over Aruba which secured passage into the second round of qualification for the 2017 Caribbean Cup.
 This also meant he broke an 85-year Leicester City club record previously held by England's Ernie Hine – the Foxes' all-time leading goalscorer at international level.